zerowastefestival/zerowastefestival.github.io/index.md

 You don't have to print your ticket, as we will accept digital tickets at the door.

-Concession tickets for students, pensioners, and disabled persons -- you will need to present a valid student ID/travel pass/primary medical certificate on your name on the day to avail of the offer.
+Concession tickets for students, pensioners, and disabled persons -- you will need to present a valid student ID/travel pass/primary medical certificate in your name on the day to avail of the offer.
 Even though admission for children is free, we kindly ask you to buy a tickets for all your children in advance - that really makes it easier for us to plan ahead and offer exciting workshops for your small ones.

 <a href="#top">Back to top</a>